kvdmolen/DTIP/pages/whitepaper.md

 ### 8.1 System Requirements

-Systems adopting the protocol need capabilities for DID resolution (typically via HTTP for `did:web`), signature verification for authentication proofs and credential signatures, fetching and verifying public credentials from DID Documents, and walking delegation chains to validate access rights.
+Systems adopting DTIP need capabilities for DID resolution (typically via HTTP for `did:web`), signature verification for authentication proofs and credential signatures, fetching and verifying public credentials from DID Documents, and walking delegation chains to validate access rights.
 For real-time collaboration, a DIDComm endpoint handles subscriptions and notifications.

 Existing libraries cover all requirements for major platforms, making implementation straightforward.

 ### 8.2 Incremental Adoption

 Organizations can adopt incrementally.
 A typical path starts with DID authentication and partner whitelists for basic access control.
 Next, publishing credentials and offerings enables verification of unknown parties through public credentials and makes data products discoverable.
-Then, Access-VCs provide fine-grained control with delegation capabilities.
+Then, Access Credentials provide fine-grained control with delegation capabilities.
 DIDComm subscriptions add real-time collaboration.
 Finally, registering with discovery hubs increases visibility across the network.

 Each phase adds value independently.
 Organizations start where they are and add capabilities as requirements evolve.